CyrylSz/CORE-To-Excel-Aggregator/README.md

 * Excel stuff: checkboxes, conditional formatting, macros...

 ## Why:
 * Why aggregate already aggregated data?
-Unfortunately, https://core.ac.uk allows you to download only a maximum of 1000 entries at once, and throwing everything into one folder makes the process much easier.
+Unfortunately, downloading from https://core.ac.uk is a rather primitive process, so the best approach is to skillfully filter the data and then throw everything into one folder, which makes the process much easier.
 * This specific CSV format also makes it almost impossible to load the data in a visually acceptable way using Excel alone.